Peter Hoffmann

 (2, 'Burger', 'New York', 10.199999809265137, 3)]

-Documentation for the Python client is still missing, so the best resource at the moment are the Kudu Python Tests.
-Harsh J Chouraria has written a similar post on writing a simple Kudu Java API program and the Kudu examples also provide some insights.
-More information about the design decisions can be found in the Kudu Whitepaper.
+Documentation for the Python client is still limited, so the best resource at the moment is the Kudu Python Tests.
+Harsh J. Chouraria has written a similar post on writing a simple Kudu Java API program, and the Kudu examples also provide insights.
+More information about design decisions can be found in the Kudu Whitepaper.

-Using Kudu as a backend for Impala still requires a HDFS and Hive metastore deployment, but accoring to Wes McKinney there is work done to get rid of these dependencies:
+Using Kudu as a back end for Impala still requires HDFS and the Hive Metastore, but according to Wes McKinney there is work being done to remove these dependencies: